main

 Tests:

 You will have at least a midterm and a final exam.
-There might also be a surprise quiz every week.
+There will also likely be a quiz every week.

 In This Class: